Shhh…and listen

-Posted in Prayers, Religion on October 26, 2009 by whatisbeau
+Posted in Prayers, Religion on October 26, 2009 by Sarah Kate Kramer

 It’s been a year since we were in AlMaghreb, but a friend who just returned from a summer in Rabat passed along this recording.
 It’s a recitation of Hadith (sayings of the Prophet Muhammad) that tells people not to speak while the Imam is giving the Friday sermon–so that they may get the full benefit of the sermon.